 Meet Your Coaches!

-Ryan Nassif (he/him/his) is the director of Speech & Debate for Clear Lake High School in Houston, TX.
-He is in his eleventh year at Clear Lake and his thirteenth year as a speech and debate coach.
-Originally from Deer Park, TX, he is a graduate of the University of Texas at Austin with a Bachelor of Arts in History, minoring in Secondary Education; he also holds a Masters of Education in Curriculum and Instruction as well as his principalship certification.
-Because he doesn't enjoy having free time, he is currently working on completing his Doctorate in Educational Leadership at the University of Houston - Clear Lake.
+Ryan Nassif (he/him/his) is the co-director of Speech & Debate for Clear Lake High School in Houston, TX.
+He is in his twelfth year at Clear Lake and his fourteenth year as a speech and debate coach.
+Originally from Deer Park, TX, he has a Bachelor of Arts in History (minor in Secondary Education) from the University of Texas - Austin, a Master of Education in Curriculum & Instruction (focusing on Instructional Coaching) from the University of Texas - Tyler, and a Doctor of Education in Educational Leadership (with a specialization in curriculum and instruction); he also holds his principalship certification.

-In the few spare moments he has that aren't devoted to school or debate, Mr. Nassif is an admitted "nerd" that enjoys reading, playing video games, musical theatre, and building Lego.
+In the few spare moments he has that aren't devoted to school or debate, Dr. Nassif is an admitted "nerd" that enjoys reading, playing video games, musical theatre, and building Lego.

-In the few spare moments he has that aren't devoted to school or debate, Mr. Nassif is an admitted "nerd" that enjoys reading, playing video games, musical theatre, and building Lego.
+In the few spare moments he has that aren't devoted to school or debate, Dr. Nassif is an admitted "nerd" that enjoys reading, playing video games, musical theatre, and building Lego.

 In high school, she competed in Lincoln-Douglas Debate, Prose, and Duet Acting for McKinney North High School.
 She spent many, many years as a judge in the Dallas-Fort Worth metroplex.
 She took over as Speech and Debate coach in Virginia and had multiple students compete at Nationals for the National Catholic Forensic League.